leiyangleon/FSH/how_to_run.md

 # II.
 How to run FSH:

-The overall workflow for the forest stand height model is as follows:
-1. Generate the interferograms, see https://github.com/sgk0/FSH/edit/master/isce_preprocessing.md for help.
+## Step 1: Generate the interferograms, see https://github.com/sgk0/FSH/edit/master/isce_preprocessing.md for help.
+If wanting to test the software on the example interferograms we provide (https://github.com/sgk0/FSH/blob/master/test_example_ISCE_stripmapApp/NOTES_ISCE_stripmapApp.txt), please skip ahead to Step 2a.

-2a.
-Run the Forest Stand Height model.
+## Step 2a: Run the Forest Stand Height model.
-2b.
-Henerate the mosaicked forest height maps as described in this document.

-## Step 2a.

 ### For the examples, we provide an exact command is provided in the text file ("NOTES_") placed in the respective example folder (i.e. "test_example_ISCE_stripmapApp")